Rethinking Gating Mechanism in Sparse MoE: Handling Arbitrary Modality Inputs with Confidence-Guided Gate: Conclusion

 \section{Conclusion}

-In this work, a novel \textbf{ConfSMoE} model, a confidence-guided sparse mixture-of-experts framework, is proposed to robustly handle multimodal learning with missing modalities.
-By theoretically analyzing the root cause of expert collapse and empirically validating our findings, we propose two key innovations: a two-stage imputation strategy that preserves modality-specific structure, and a novel confidence-driven gating mechanism that decouples expert selection from softmax-induced sharpness.
+In this work, a novel ConfSMoE model, a confidence-guided sparse mixture-of-experts framework, is proposed to robustly handle multimodal learning with missing modalities.
+We proposed two key innovations: a two-stage imputation strategy that preserves modality-specific structure, and a novel confidence-driven gating mechanism that decouples expert selection from softmax-induced sharpness.
 These components jointly improve both expert specialization and routing stability without requiring entropy-based balancing losses.